-I always start with healthy ingredients.
-No additives like food coloring, preservatives, or chemical substitutes.
-This means for the most part using unprocessed food, and making it yourself.
+I always try to start with healthy ingredients.
+I am an avid label-reader!
+No additives like food coloring, preservatives, or chemical substitutes go in the basket, thanks.
+This means for the most part using unprocessed food, and making it myself.
 The good news is that it’s easier than it sounds.

-The tasty part is secondary, because I actually don’t use much in the way of seasonings.
-I learned a long time ago that simple food tastes good all by itself.
+The tasty part is secondary.
+I don’t use much in the way of seasonings, and I usually like what I make just fine.
+I learned years ago when I was doing the Pritikin diet that simple food tastes good all by itself.
 I don’t need lots of sauces or dressings to make it yummy.
 But if you do, just add it yourself afterwards!

-The third part is the beauty part.
-If you use whole foods, you’ll end up with something beautiful to serve, and arranging things to look elegant in a bowl or on a plate is an art-form in itself, and fun!
+The third part is beauty.
+If you use whole foods, you’ll end up with something beautiful to serve without too much effort.
+Arranging food on an elegant bowl or plate is an art-form in itself and fun!
+I have a thing for collecting all kinds of pretty dishes.
+They make dining just so much nicer.
 Take a picture, and preserve the memory before it’s gone.